Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Welcome to OviedoWelcome to Oviedo

-Continue the strong descent into the city, passing under the A-66 highway, until you reach the bottom of the hill at this park below.
+Continue the strong descent into the city, passing under the A-66 highway, until you reach the bottom of the hill at this park, below.

-At approx. 16.6 kilometers, the Camino del Salvador turns left into the Parque de Invierno, staying high on the paved pedestrian pathway.
+After approximately 16.6 kilometers, the Camino del Salvador turns left into the Parque de Invierno, staying high on the paved pedestrian pathway.
 This is the final small hill climb into the main part of the city.

 Left Turn at Parque InviernoLeft Turn at Parque Invierno